 Following the dismissal of charges brought by the French Autorité des marchés financiers for alleged breaches of market regulations and insider trading rules with respect primarily to the A380 delays announced in 2006, proceedings initiated in other jurisdictions have also been terminated.
-Nevertheless, following criminal complaints filed by several shareholders in 2006 (including civil claims for damages), a French investigating judge is still carrying out an investigation based on the same facts.
-It is expected that the investigating judge will decide later in 2013 on whether to close the file (ordonnance de non-lieu) or to bring the case to trial (renvoi devant le tribunal correctionnel).
+Nevertheless, following criminal complaints filed by several shareholders in 2006 (including civil claims for damages), a French investigating judge carried out an investigation based on the same facts.
+In November 2013 the investigating judge decided to send the case to trial (renvoi devant le tribunal correctionnel) against seven current and former executives that exercised their stock options in March 2006 as well as Daimler AG and Largardère SCA.
+All other parties will not stand trial.